What Are the Best Ways to Incorporate Vitamins into Gummies Without Degradation?

 2. Optimized Manufacturing Process Control

-Precise control over the production environment is non-negotiable.
-Key factors include:
+Precise control over the production environment is critical.
+Pay attention to these factors:

-• Temperature Management: Minimizing heat exposure during mixing and depositing is vital, as high temperatures can break down sensitive vitamins like some B vitamins and vitamin C.
+• Temperature Management: Keep heat exposure low.
+High temperatures can break down sensitive vitamins like B and C.

 3. Advanced Encapsulation and Coating Technologies